EV, Hybrid and Plug-in Hybrid Battery Charge and Warning Symbols

 This is a hybrid Charge Mode indicator.
 The light in the instrument cluster comes on when Charge Mode is switched on.
 While a hybrid charges its high-voltage battery automatically, with this system from Mazda, the vehicle can be told to charge the battery only and not using its power while the gasoline engine is running.
 Power is generated to a preset target amount, and when reached, power is generated to maintain it.

-Finally, this version is used as a Battery Charge Indicator.
+This version is also used as a Battery Charge Indicator.
 It is shown in conjunction with a gauge that shows the actual charge level.
 It is seen in gray scale and does not indicate any trouble with the system.
 Click here for more.

 ——————————————————————-